 Individual maintains frequent contact with co-workers, other City departments, and the public for the purposes of exchanging and explaining information and interpreting and enforcing ordinances.

-Individual reports directly to Wastewater Manager, with indirect reporting responsibility to the City Engineer.
+Individual reports directly to Wastewater Manager, with indirect reporting to the City Engineer.

 PHYSICAL EFFORT AND WORK ENVIRONMENT: